 Lipoic acid is a potent antioxidant and wrinkle-fighter with a good safety profile.
 It has been reported to stimulate collagen synthesis, soften the skin, fade brown age spots and treat wrinkles and enlarged pores.
-A small-scale study has shown that this potent antioxidant when included in topical creams has ability to treat photo-damaged skin, reduce wrinkles and certain types of scars, and significantly improve the appearance of fine lines associated with aging.
+A small-scale study has shown that this potent antioxidant, when included in topical creams has the ability to treat photo-damaged skin, reduce wrinkles and certain types of scars, and significantly improve the appearance of fine lines associated with aging.

 Eminence Organics Coconut Milk Cleanser from Eminence Organic Skin Care is very gentle cleansing formula which utilizes a mixture of Vitamin A, Vitamin C Ester, Alpha Lipoic Acid, Coconut Essential Oil, Coenzyme Q1,0 Vegetable Glycerin, and other plant extracts and fatty acids to help restore moisture balance and improve the skin’s elasticity and texture.